 2. Lower Down the 4K HEVC Video Resolution

-Step 2: Select an output format on the list of Target Format.
-Click the codec Option button next to the video information on the top.
+Step 2: Select an output format from the Target Format panel.
+Click the codec Option button that is near the video information on the top.

 Step 3: Under the Video Codec Options catalog, click the Resolution drop-down icon and select the resolution lower than 2160p from the list.
-Click the Done button to save the setting and close the window.
+Click the Done and save the settings and then close the window.

 Step 4: Click the RUN button to begin to fix the iPhone 4K HEVC video choppy/laggy playback issue on Mac.

 The problem with videos playback on iPhone caused by incompatible format, large 4K videos, high bit rate/frame rate, you can resort to the iPhone video converter and processing software as well to easily get the issue fixed.

 Only macOS High Sierra or later can work with HEVC codec.
 If you are using old macOS, try to update to macOS High Sierra or later to play HEVC videos from iPhone.
 Before you begin, check if your Mac meets and system requirements and make a backup for Mac.